dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 sudo pmset -b tcpkeepalive 0      //Optional
 ```
 ### USB Mapping
 In direct conjunction with enabling Sleep and Wake, you have to define your USB ports to macOS to have a bug-free sleep cycle.
 Follow this [part](https://dortania.github.io/OpenCore-Post-Install/usb/intel-mapping/intel.html) of the OpenCore guide to map your USB.

 After following the instructions, `USBmap.kext` would be created.
 Install the kext to your USB install EFI partition and proceed.

+`Note` Always-on USB also causes sleep problems in macOS.
+Ensure it is disabled in your BIOS Configuration.

 Now, you have to move your configured EFI folder from the USB installer to your system's EFI partition.
-Fetch MountEFI and OpenCore Configurator again and mount the EFI partitions of both your USB installer and your system (system partition is usually disk0).
-Copy Boot and OC from the EFI folder in your USB installer to the EFI folder of your system.
+Fetch `MountEFI` and `OpenCore Configurator` again and mount the EFI partitions of both your USB installer and your system (system partition is usually `disk0`).
+Copy `Boot` and `OC` from the EFI folder in your USB installer to the EFI folder of your system.

 At this point, your system is now bootable without the need for your USB installer.